Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-RICH GELFOND
+RICH GELFONDIMAX

 THEATER OF OPERATIONS: It wasn’t long ago that the large-screen Imax format was looked on as a novelty attraction relegated to museums and theme parks.
 Not anymore.
 Thanks to a series of bold strategic initiatives—and some major backing from Hollywood—Imax’s business has exploded.
 Fueled by James Cameron’s year-end breakout, Avatar, the company posted record revenues in 2009 and turned its first profit in four years.
 Since bottoming out, in November 2008, Imax shares are up more than 500 percent.